Stuffed peppers are soooo versatile. Fill ’em up with leftovers, like Mac ‘n Cheese. We double-doggy-dare you not to smile.

-I love mac ‘n cheese and I love stuffed peppers.
-This was a no-brainer to combine the two and make Mac ‘n Cheese Stuffed Peppers.
+I love mac ‘n cheese, and I love stuffed peppers so it was a no-brainer to combine the two and make Mac ‘n Cheese Stuffed Peppers.
 The cool thing about this recipe is that the filling is precooked, speeding up the time it takes to get dinner on the table.

 Precooking a filling before stuffing a pepper is great because you never have to worry about whether the filling is still raw.
 All you’re doing is letting it heat right through to the middle while the pepper cooks.